devchallenges-io/curriculum/2-responsive-web/challenges/group_1/4-process-page.md

   - The page should be responsive on different screen sizes.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Process Page Challenge"
+  title: "Process Page Challenge | HTML & CSS project"
-  description: "This challenge is to practice responsive design with HTML and CSS skills.
-The challenge is to create a process page that you need to work with different break-points."
+  description: "This project is to practice responsive design with HTML and CSS skills.
+The project is to create a process page that you need to work with different break-points."
   keywords:
     - "process page"
     - "html css project"